-Before your unhappiness affects your work and results in termination, step back and assess how you’re handling these five things.
-Are you working to keep a positive attitude, staying involved and pursuing your goals?
-Are you keeping a healthy body, mind and home environment?
+Before your unhappiness affects your work and results in termination, step back, and assess how you’re handling these five things.
+Are you working to keep a positive attitude, staying involved, and pursuing your goals?
+Are you keeping a healthy body, mind, and home environment?
 It’s important to not allow yourself to feel like you’re in a helpless situation, as you are not.
 Take control of yourself and your situation.
-Your job doesn’t have to be a negative aspect in your life, and it all starts with you.
+Your job doesn’t have to be a negative aspect of your life, and it all starts with you.

 Related: 12 Kickass Ways to Love Your Job.